Bird Scooter Accident Lawyers

-If you or a loved one has been injured in a Bird Scooter accident in California, please contact the accident lawyers at Nadrich & Cohen now for a free and confidential consultation.
+If you or a loved one has been injured in a Bird Scooter accident in California, please contact Nadrich & Cohen Accident Injury Lawyers now for a free and confidential consultation.
 We are available to answer all of your questions and evaluate your case.

 How Do Bird Scooters Work?

 They are compact, electric scooters which were created in China by Bird, a company that is already well-known in Santa Monica and Venice

 .
 You can also find these humming vehicles throughout Los Angeles, San Francisco and San Diego.
 Bird also has even placed scooters on the UCLA campus for students’ convenience.

 You can use an app to locate a Bird scooter in your area.
 Once you find one, you must unlock it before you can operate it.
 You have the option to type in a PIN or scan a QR code.
 Then, you must enter a credit card and the scooter will then “phone home” to verify the purchase and activate the scooter for use.

 The starting fee is $1 and you pay 15 cents per minute to use one.
 While water-resistant, the scooters don’t operate well in heavy rain.
 They also have no lights and cannot be driven at night.